 3. Go back to Outlook main interface, find the folder according to the above folder path, then manually drag the folder back to where it belongs.

-If you remember the title of any email in the missing folder, you can find it by searching email title as below steps shown.
+If you remember the title of any emails in the missing folder, you can find the folder by searching the email title as below steps shown.

-1. Click to activate the Search box, change the search scope to All Mailboxes, and then enter any words of the email title into the Search box.
+1. Click on the Search box, change the search scope to All Mailboxes, and then enter any words of the email title into the Search box.
 See screenshot:

 2. Then the email is searched out and listed in the mail list, please double click to open it.

-3. Press the Ctrl + Shift + F keys to open the Advanced Find dialog box.
-In the dialog, you can see the folder name of the email is displayed in the In box, please click the Browse button.
-See screenshot:
+3. Press the Ctrl + Shift + F keys to open the Advanced Find dialog box (or you can just select the email and click Search > Search Tools > Advanced Find).
+In the dialog box, you can see the name of the folder where the selected email is located displayed in the In box, please click the Browse button.

-4. In the Select Folder(s) dialog box, you will see where the missing folder locates currently.
+4. In the Select Folder(s) dialog box, you will see where the missing folder is currently located.
 Remember the folder path and then click the OK button.

-5. Go back to Outlook main interface, find the missing folder according to the above folder path, then manually drag the folder back to where it belongs.
+5. Go back to Outlook main interface, find the missing folder according to the above folder path, then manually drag the folder back to its original location.

 If you remember the name of the missing folder, you can find it by its name directly.